spathlavath/opentelemetry-collector-contrib/receiver/newrelicoraclereceiver/documentation.md

 Wait time in seconds for blocked queries

+Shows how long a session has been waiting due to blocking by another session.
+Collected alongside wait events in a single optimized query from v$session.
+Includes information about the final blocking session (root cause) and its query.
+Only emitted for sessions that are actually blocked (FINAL_BLOCKING_SESSION is not null).

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |
 | s | Gauge | Double |